 Since the invention of the first internet connected toaster in 1989, the Internet of Things (IoT) has been an inevitable part of both our personal and professional lives.
 While the Internet of Things might sound like a phrase straight out of an episode of “The Big Bang Theory,” it’s actually a little less mysterious than it sounds.
 So what exactly is IoT?
 In the simplest of terms, the Internet of Things is the ability for any device to connect to the internet with an on and off switch.
 Meaning a simple slide to the left or right on your smartphone instantly connects you to the internet.
 The same definition applies to tablets, computers, televisions, automobiles, and even accessories (Apple watch, anyone?).
 Further, IoT also includes any devices that can speak to each other using the internet, like your laptop’s connection to your wireless printer.

 IoT and billing are required puzzle pieces of the future of business.
-While IoT is ever evolving, you’ll need a reliable billing system to evolve, too.
-Our forward thinking solution might be exactly what your business needs as society heads toward the world of IoT.
-If you’re ready to upgrade your billing system for the future, let’s talk.
+With the ever-evolving internet of things future, you’ll need a reliable billing system to evolve, too.
+Our forward thinking solution might be exactly what your business needs as society heads toward the world of IoT connectivity.
+If you’re ready to upgrade your usage-based billing system for the future, contact Rev.io.
 We’re ready when you are.